Avatar-J/Build-Tool-Showcase/readme.md

 - Jest for unit testing
 - Responsive design with SCSS mixins and variables
 - Theme switcher (light/dark mode)
-- Dynamic display of dev dependencies from `package.json`
+- Dynamic display of tools from `tools.json`

 ## Getting Started